 - A wide range of materials can be sterilized using this process.

-- Because EO penetrates cartons and sealed films, already packed materials can be sterilized using the process.
+- Because EtO penetrates cartons and sealed films, already packed materials can be sterilized using the process.

 - Ethylene oxide is considered a carcinogenic and may have harmful effects on human beings.

 - The process has more variables that need controlling than gamma sterilization.

 - EtO is highly flammable and in the presence of air, the gas can produce its own oxygen.